-266. It is important to consider typical failure rates for human intervention across the entire licensed driver demographic, accounting for both automation complacency effects not mitigated by DMS as well as poor human reaction response to sudden, high-consequence events for which drivers do not undergo continual refresher training as is the case with commercial aviation pilots.
+250 It is important to consider typical failure rates for human intervention across the entire licensed driver demographic, accounting for both automation complacency effects not mitigated by DMS as well as poor human reaction response to sudden, high-consequence events for which drivers do not undergo continual refresher training as is the case with commercial aviation pilots.

-267. J3016:2016, supra note 27, § 5.3 Note, at 23 (emphasis omitted).
+251 J3016:2016 section 5.3 Note, at 23 (emphasis in original omitted).